-This document sets out the Policy of St Nicolas Church of England Academy with respect to Admissions.
+This document sets out the Policy of St John's Church of England Academy with respect to Admissions.
 The Diocese of Coventry Multi Academy Trust (the MAT), is the Admission Authority for the academy.
-The Local Governing Body is delegated to act in respect of admissions on behalf of the MAT.
+The local governing body is delegated to act in respect of admissions on behalf of the MAT.

-Recognising its historic foundation, the academy will preserve and develop its religious character in accordance with the principles of the Church of England and in partnership with the churches at parish and diocesan level
+Recognising its historic foundation, the academy will preserve and develop its religious character in accordance with the principles of the Church of England and in partnership with the churches at parish and diocesan level.